scott-parker4/photosnap/README.md

 - ~~Homepage mobile layout finished / For best viewing experience only view at mobile screen sizes~~
 - ~~Homepage tablet layout finished / For best viewing experience only view at tablet or smaller screen sizes~~
-- Homepage desktop layout finished / working on minor ui adjustments
+- ~~Homepage desktop layout finished / working on minor ui adjustments~~
+- All pages basic layout and styling finished.
+Working on implementing page load animations